 Ms. Hughey is a 2012 graduate of Valley Leadership Institute.
 She has won awards for her work as an independent filmmaker and was honored with the YWCA 2013 Tribute to Leadership Award for Public Service.
 Ms. Hughey has received the HRC Individual Equality Award and was inducted into Echo Magazine’s Hall of Fame.
 Angela is a 2012 Business Journal Diversity Champion and sits on the President’s Advisory Council for Phoenix College.
 ONE Community is the recipient of the 2012 Phoenix Pride Howard and Patricia Fleischmann Community Spirit Award.
 Ms. Hughey is a 2013 inductee into the Phoenix College Alumni Hall of Fame.
 Angela and ONE Community led the open for business to everyone coalition in response to SB1062, which led to an educational campaign of the same name, which focuses on diversity, inclusion and equality for all Arizonans to ensure the economic sustainability of the state.
 Echo Magazine named Angela their 2014 Woman of the Year.
 In 2015, Angela became the founding Chair of Valley Leadership’s Leadership Advance Program for high potential leaders, overseeing the program for two years.
 Angela was the 2016 recipient of the Anti-Defamation League’s Al Brook’s Community Leadership Award.
 Angela was a member of the Arizona Community Foundation’s LGBTQ Philanthropy committee from 2016 through 2018.
 In 2021, the Phoenix Business Journal named Angela one of its Most Admired Leaders.

-Mr. Spicker holds a bachelor’s degree in business management from Western International University, and remains very active in the community.
-He recently served as Associate Faculty at Arizona State University and Co-Founder and Co-Chair of Arizona Early Childhood Alliance.
+Brian’s leadership style is one of passion, innovation, empathy and grace, all qualities he brings to the many organizations he’s active in across the Valley.
+He recently served as Associate Faculty at Arizona State University for the Masters in Nonprofit Leadership and Management Program.
+He was also Co-Founder and Co-Chair of Arizona Early Childhood Alliance.
 In addition, he served on the City of Phoenix’s Traumatic Incident Intervention Response Committee and is a current member of ASU Lodestar Center for Philanthropy and Nonprofit Innovation, Leadership Council.